Gateways¶

-When working with routing and gateways, the functionality and procedures are the same for both IPv4 and IPv6 addresses, however all of the addresses for a given route must involve addresses of the same family.
-For example, an IPv6 network must be routed using an IPv6 gateway/router.
+When working with routing and gateways the functionality and procedures are the same for both IPv4 and IPv6 addresses.
+However, all of the addresses for a given route must involve addresses of the same family.
+For example, an IPv6 network must be routed through an IPv6 gateway.
 A route cannot be created for an IPv6 network using an IPv4 gateway address.
-When working with gateway groups, the same restriction applies; All gateways in a gateway group must be of the same address family.
+When working with gateway groups the same restriction applies: All gateways in a gateway group must be of the same address family.

 Before a gateway can be utilized for any purpose, it must be added to the firewall configuration.